 I have read the current ACVSMR Residency Program Guidelines as adopted by the American College of Veterinary Sports Medicine and Rehabilitation.
 I understand my role and agree to perform and oversee the training, resident logs, and evaluation of the resident, including ensuring that the resident not only meets the minimum requirements as outlined in the Guidelines, but also meets the criteria for acceptance into the College: has a satisfactory moral and ethical standing in the veterinary profession and a commitment to the constitutional objectives of the ACVSMR.
 I understand that it is my responsibility to ensure, to the best of my ability, that the information presented by the resident in the web based Resident Training Log documentation system is complete and accurate.

-Effective (mm/dd/yyyy), I hav ve begun supervising
+Effective (mm/dd/yyyy), I have begun supervising

-(Resident's nar ne) at (institution/practice).
+(Resident's name) at (institution/practice).

 Diplomate:

 Signature: Date:

 Address:

+Email:

+Email:

+Previous Resident Pr rogram Director: